Om Birla: Legislative Assembly

 Om Birla won his first assembly elections contesting from Kota South in 2003.
 He defeated Shanti Dhariwal from Congress by a margin of 10,101 votes.
 In the next assembly elections, he defended his seat with a comfortable margin of 24,300 votes to his nearest candidate Ram Kishan Verma from Congress in 2008.
-Before becoming a Member of Parliament, he won his third assembly election against Pankaj Mehta (Congress) by close to 50,000 votes in 2013.
+Before becoming a member of parliament, he won his third assembly election against Pankaj Mehta (Congress) by close to 50,000 votes in 2013.
 During his tenure in 2003–08, he was the Parliamentary Secretary (MoS rank) in Rajasthan Government.

 Member of Parliament

-As the BJP candidate for the Kota constituency Om Birla was elected to the 16th & 17th Lok Sabha.
+As the BJP candidate for the Kota constituency, Birla was elected to the 16th, 17th and 18th Lok Sabha.

 In the 16th Lok Sabha, he was a member of the Standing Committee on Energy and Consultative Committee for the Ministry of Social Justice and Empowerment.

-Selection of the Kota-Bundi MP, Om Birla for the post of the Lok Sabha speaker surprised many including MPs from the treasury bench.
+His selection for the post of the Speaker of the Lok Sabha for the first time was unexpected.
+He was elected as speaker for the second time in June 2024.

 Speaker of the Lok Sabha

-On the 19 June 2019 Om Birla was elected Speaker of the 17th Lok Sabha, following a motion for election moved by Prime Minister Modi of the Bharatiya Janata Party.
-The Congress and the Dravida Munnetra Kazhagam parties also moved notices for Birla and urged him to be impartial as presiding officer of the Lower House.
-The parliamentary convention for the Republic of India is for the Deputy Speaker of the Lok Sabha to come from the Opposition benches.
-As of March 2021, uniquely in the history of the Republic, the Lok Sabha approaches two years of a vacant Deputy Speaker seat.
+On 19 June 2019 Om Birla was elected Speaker of the 17th Lok Sabha, following a motion for election moved by Prime Minister Modi of the Bharatiya Janata Party.
+In his first tenure many bills were passed by the house during that time.
+He won the 2024 Lok Sabha Speaker Election as the NDA candidate by voice vote.
+Om Birla has become the Speaker of the Lok Sabha for the second consecutive time.